axelvaldez/radical-companies/_posts/transcendence/2023-05-20-how-fiat-developed.markdown

 ---

 <div style="display:none;">
- <p>From small troups of related individuals, to tribes, to chiefdoms.
+ <p>From small troups of related individuals, to tribes, to chiefdoms, to empires.
 Competition raged between groups and was suppressed within groups.</p>
 </div>

 <h1>&nbsp;</h1>